Stateful Data Flow Beta Build composable event-driven data pipelines in minutes.

 If the webhooks has been configured correctly the alert is now published to Discord.

 ๐ŸŽ‰ Congratulations!
-You’ve created two end-to-end data pipelines that are continuously monitoring github for changes.
+You’ve created two end-to-end dataflows that are continuously monitoring github for changes.

 Advanced Topics